 In general, backlighting is very flattering to food.
 It makes it gleam and brings out its texture.
 But it can be tricky to work with.
 One issue with this kind of lighting is that it can cause your image to be too bright at the back and too dark at the front.

 Too much contrast means the back of the photo is blown out, with a loss of detail blurring into the main subject.
 Not enough contrast means it’s a blown-out photo or looks washed out.
 This happens when you shoot with too much light.

 And there are some foods that it generally doesn’t work for:

-- Tall foods like a stack of cookies or brownies, or a tall mound of pasta.
-It’s difficult to bounce enough light back onto the front of tall foods like burgers or stacks of pancakes.
+- Tall foods like a stack of cookies or brownies or a tall mound of pasta.
+Bouncing enough light back onto the front of burgers or stacks of pancakes is difficult.

-- Dark or brown foods like meat, especially if plated on white, which creates too much contrast.
+- Dark or brown foods like meat, especially if plated on white.
+It creates too much contrast.

 Backlighting is not a good choice if you have a lot of dark/light contrast in your image.
-It emphasizes drastic colour contrasts and can be difficult to balance.
+It emphasizes drastic color contrasts and can be difficult to balance.